-University of Asia Pacific holds 10th Convocation
+University of Asia Pacific holds 10th convocation

-Dr. Md.
-Taher Abu Saif, Edward William and Jane Marr Gutgsell Professor, University of Illinois Urbana-Champaign was present as the Conference Speaker

-The 10th Convocation of University of Asia Pacific (UAP) was held on 04 May 2024 at the Bangabandhu Bangladesh–China Friendship Exhibition Center (BBCFEC), read a press release.
+The 10th Convocation of University of Asia Pacific (UAP) was held on 04 May 2024 at the Bangabandhu Bangladesh–China Friendship Exhibition Center (BBCFEC).

 Dr. Kamal Abdul Naser Chowdhury, Adviser to the Prime Minister, conferred the degrees on the new graduates on behalf of the Hon'ble Chancellor of UAP, President of the People's Republic of Bangladesh.